Claiming ITC on Transfer of Business

 Step 7: Attach the Certificate

-Attach a copy of the certificate either in JPEG or PDF format, but the file size of the attachment should not exceed 500 KB.
+Attach the Certificate—Please attach a copy of the certificate in JPEG or PDF format, but the file size should not exceed 500 KB.

 Step 8: Save and Upload

-Click on ‘Save’ to upload both the data and the attachment to the GST Portal.
-Check the statement box to confirm that the furnished information is true and correct.
+Click ‘Save’ to upload the data and the attachment to the GST Portal.
+Check the statement box to confirm that the furnished information is accurate and correct.

 Step 9: Select the Authorised Signatory